rust-lang/book/nostarch/chapter11.md

 ### Using `Result<T, E>` in Tests

-So far, we’ve written tests that panic when they fail.
+Our tests so far all panic when they fail.
 We can also write tests that use `Result<T, E>`!
 Here’s the test from Listing 11-1, rewritten to use `Result<T, E>` and return an `Err` instead of panicking: